 However, until then, I cook on my wood burning stove every time I get the chance.
-The reason is because it does a great job and it requires no power.
+The reason is that it does a great job and it requires no power.

-So if my power goes out, I still have a way to cook a hot meal for me and my family.
-If I ever decide to live completely off-grid, I’ll be sure to install a woodstove because it is such a convenient cooking option.
+If my power goes out, I still have a way to cook a hot meal for me and my family.
+If I ever decide to live completely off-grid, I’ll be sure to install a woodstove because it is such a convenient survival cooking option.

 Plus, it makes some wonderful pinto beans and soups.
 I place all of my ingredients in my cast iron soup pot, and I have dinner ready within a few hours.